 CAE.
 Certified Association Executive.
-Many of my friends outside the association industry ask, “what does that mean exactly?”
-According to ASAE, it means I have demonstrated “the knowledge essential to the practice of association management.”
-After reading this post, you may decide that in my case it should be renamed Certified Association Geek.
+Many of my friends outside the association industry ask, “What does that mean exactly?”
+According to ASAE, it means I’ve demonstrated “the knowledge essential to the practice of association management.”
+After reading this post, you may decide in my case it should be renamed Certified Association Geek.

 The CAE journey gave me a deeper knowledge and understanding of association management, particularly in areas I never had the opportunity to delve into before.
 Reading the texts while reflecting upon my ten years of association experience gave me a much better grasp of the challenges of leading and managing an association.
 My mind grappled with a wide range of topics from the minutia of reporting requirements for lobbying to the more interesting concepts of shared leadership and strategic thinking.

 I waited about 20 minutes and walked back, the mail truck was gone.
 The mailboxes never looked so ominous.
 I opened my box.
 It was full of mail.
 I quickly flipped through the envelopes and magazines, searching for that one envelope.
 Oh boy.
 There it is – a business envelope from ASAE marked “confidential.”
 Moment of truth.
 I tore it open with my key.
 “Dear Ms. Reid:” was all I could read on the first fold.
 Quickly I turned it over and saw the word “Congratulations!”
 “YES!”
 I shouted out, and then thought, oh wait, I better make sure, and quickly scanned and saw enough to know that yes, indeed, I had passed the exam and could proudly put the letters CAE after my name.
+If anyone had been at the boxes with me, I might have hugged them.
 I let out another whoop and skipped home with a huge grin on my face.
-I wonder what the neighbors thought.
-If anyone had been at the boxes with me, I might have hugged them.
+I wonder what the neighbors thought because I really did do several skips.

-The letters CAE, they’re validation of what I know, what I’ve been through.
-But the best thing about this whole process was the journey — the learning, the thinking.
+The letters CAE are validation of what I know and what I’ve been through.
+But the best thing about this whole process was the journey — the learning and thinking.
 Everyone’s CAE experience is probably a bit different.
 We come to it with varying levels of management and leadership experience, areas of expertise, and views on association challenges and opportunities.
 We approach the study process in different ways.
 But no matter the final results, going through the process is a huge accomplishment and stands on its own.
 Passing makes it sweeter.

 If you find our industry at all fascinating and would like a rewarding learning experience, I strongly encourage you to study for the CAE exam.
 I call it a “journey” because it’s like one of those memorable trips to somewhere new and different.
 I knew where I was heading — the exam.
 I had my maps — the study guide and texts.
 I met some people along the way — my study group.
 But the best part was the studying and learning — being in the experience — the journey.